Lord Of The Flies Audio Chapter 6

 You ever find yourself stuck in traffic, headphones on, and suddenly the voice of a stranded boy cuts through the hum of the engine?
-Even so, that moment when the story pulls you in so tight you forget you’re actually sitting in a car?
+That moment when the story pulls you in so tight you forget you’re actually sitting in a car?
 That’s the power of a good audiobook, and when it comes to William Golding’s classic, the sixth chapter of the Lord of the Flies audio version is where things start to tilt.

 What Is the Lord of the Flies Audio Chapter 6